50 Secrets to Live to 100

 Yoga can help improve digestion, calm the nervous system, lower blood sugar, and so many other tangible benefits.
 It's no wonder researchers say it will help increase your overall life span.

-The Remedy Rx: Get your chaturanga on!
+The Rx: Get your chaturanga on!
 There's no doubt a yoga studio near you, with teachers who will welcome first-timers.
 For long-timers, consider a retreat.

 Brush and Floss